 Update: Thank you all!
 Despite heavy rains in the morning, the day cleared and we welcomed more than 150 attendees from all parts of the south Island, the Cowichan Valley and even a few visitors from Vancouver.
-Such was the enthusiastic response that we’re planning an encore in 2017 — Saturday, October 14 to be precise.
-Please check back for details as they become available.
+A great day!
+We’ll be back next year.

 Tour stops include the super-efficient Harbourside Cohousing on the Sooke waterfront; the cob cottage at lovely ALM Organic Farm; a rammed-earth home in Otter Point under construction by Earth House Holdings; a newly built tiny home made largely from found and recycled materials; and a trio of private residences — two with solar arrays installed by Viridian Energy Co-operative and a third constructed of natural materials by Keary Conwright Natural Homes.